Vice President, Health Systems Strengthening

-Vandana Shah is director of South Asia Programs for the Global Health Advocacy Incubator.
-Issues in her portfolio include drowning prevention, healthy food policy and cardiovascular health.
-Shah works closely with multiple stakeholders including government, media and civil society to formulate and implement political and media advocacy strategies to effect policy change at the national and subnational level.
-She has led several health policy and tax advocacy campaigns in Asian countries and also coordinates a multi-country litigation team.
+Vandana Shah is Vice President, Health Systems Strengthening for the Global Health Advocacy Incubator.
+Vandana provides overall leadership and oversight of several programs including Data for Health, Prevent Epidemics and Drowning Prevention as well spearheading GHAI’s efforts on budget advocacy and improving access to health services for non-communicable diseases including hypertension control.
+In this new role, Vandana will work closely with GHAI leadership to position GHAI as a go-to resource for advocacy for Health Systems Strengthening and design and launch new initiatives to reduce barriers to health access and care, increase financing for health systems and improve equity in the health care service delivery with an emphasis on primary health care.
+Previously, Vandana led efforts in South Asia for the Campaign for Tobacco Free Kids and Global Health Advocacy Incubator in her role as the Regional Director.
+In this role, she has led policy campaign and program development interventions in India, Bangladesh, Pakistan and other South Asian countries for a range of issues including tobacco control, food policy, cardiovascular health, drowning prevention and gender issues.
 Formerly, she was the Executive Director of the North Carolina Health and Wellness Trust Fund, a state foundation where she was responsible for developing and implementing statewide preventive health programs with annual budgets exceeding $30 million.
 She is the co-founder of KIRAN, a domestic violence organization for South Asians in North Carolina, and has served on the boards of various healthcare and nonprofit organizations in North Carolina.
 She is the Vice Chair of the Board of Foundation for Health Leadership and Innovation, a nonprofit organization that designs and implements innovative healthcare solutions.
 Shah holds law degrees from Duke and Calcutta University.
-Shah is also the director of South Asia Programs for the Campaign for Tobacco-Free Kids.